Curbstead

 How much does professional holiday light installation cost?

-For most Chicagoland homes, expect roughly $800 to $3,500 per season on a lease.
+For most homes, expect roughly $800 to $3,500 per season on a lease.
 A roofline-only install on a two-story starts around $800; adding tree wrapping and wreaths for a full display commonly runs $1,600 to $3,500.
 Your quote is priced for your specific roofline.

 Why can't you show me an exact price online?